killthrash/raspberrybackups/README.md

 - Everything is logged and a summary is emailed

 Sometimes I will do a simple drag-and-drop to the Primary hard drive for files I want backed up.
 This is why the second rsync mirrors the entire primary hard drive.
 The primary backup hard drive has my Windows share, and various other files I've hand-selected.

+I've done a ton of troubleshooting with rsync to reduce the backup time.
+You'll see a lot of folder exclusions in the rsync command.
+This is because Windows has annoying symbolic links that pop up in SMB sharing, and it causes recursion loops with rsync.
+You have to exclude these symbolic links, or rsync will fail.